MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

     Management adapters have two configuration options:

-    - Single physical adapter used for management.
-Both DHCP or static IP address assignment is supported.
+    - **One physical network adapter for management**.
+For this option, both DHCP or static IP address assignment is supported.

-    - Two physical adapters are used and teamed.
+    - **Two physical network adapters teamed for management**.
 When a pair of adapters are teamed, only static IP address assignment is supported.
 If the selected adapters use DHCP addressing (either for one or both), the DHCP IP address would be converted to static IP addresses before virtual switch creation.

     By using teamed adapters, you have a single connection to multiple switches but only use a single IP address.
 Load-balancing becomes available and fault-tolerance is instant instead of waiting for DNS records to update.